 - FamilyTreeDNA – Y, mitochondrial and autosomal DNA testing

-- MyHeritage FREE DNA file upload – transfer your results from other vendors free
+- MyHeritage FREE DNA file upload – Upload your DNA file from other vendors free

 - 23andMe Ancestry Plus Health

 - MyHeritage FREE Tree Builder – Genealogy software for your computer